BetterLogs/.github/profile/README.md

 **Your logs deserve better than the console.
 Meet BetterLogs.**

 BetterLogs **will be** *(I hope so)* a developer-first logging solution designed to replace the traditional `console.log` with an easy-to-use system.
-The goal is to make logging not only more readable.
+The goal is to make logging more readable.

 ## Objective